nigelhaim/Floating_Calculator/README.md

 # Floating_Calculator
 This repository is to attempt to do a floating pop-up calculator in React

+## How to use
+1. Navigate to the folder inside the git repository (Filename: floating-calculator)
+2. run npm start
 ## Packages
 - npm install react-draggable

 ### Tutorials